sharvinzlife/jude-tour-guide/README.md

 ## 🎯 About

-**Jude Tour Guide v2.1.4** is a modern, multilingual web application showcasing professional tour guide services in Kerala, India.
+**Jude Tour Guide v2.2.0** is a modern, multilingual web application showcasing professional tour guide services in Kerala, India.
 Built with cutting-edge technologies, it features stunning glassmorphism design, smooth animations, comprehensive portfolio system, and support for 6 languages.

+### 🚀 What's New in v2.2.0
+- Hidden Packages pages across all locales via middleware 404 with `X-Robots-Tag: noindex, nofollow` (reversible setup)
+- Dynamic `sitemap.xml` excluding packages with full `hreflang` alternates for all languages
+- Dynamic `robots.txt` disallowing `/packages` and localized variants; points to canonical sitemap URL
+- Navigation and CTAs updated to route to Contact instead of Packages, avoiding dead links
+- `SITE_CONFIG.url` set to `https://www.tourguidejude.com` for correct canonical generation in sitemap

 ### 🚀 What's New in v2.1.4
 - Canonical URLs unified to `https://www.tourguidejude.com` and removed legacy manual `<link rel="canonical">` to resolve PSI canonical conflicts.